I’m so happy that I finally completed this boy’s bedroom makeover! My son loves it!

 Perfect For My Son!

-I was thinking the other day: this is the room he will grow up in.
+This is the room he will grow up in.

 Plus, I want to look back on my kids’ younger years and know that I gave them the best I could.